-Finally, hardware security isolation guarantees of active components can not only allow applications to protect their private (and trusted) data and code, but can also be extended to verify data on untrusted components.
+Finally, hardware security isolation guarantees of active components can not only allow applications to protect their private (and trusted) data and code but also can be extended to verify data on untrusted components.
 For example, in Cerium [Chen and Morris 2003], a tamper-resistant CPU and microkernel work cooperatively to resist hardware attacks.
 The microkernel partitions user-level processes' address spaces, while Cerium CPU makes use of memory protection to prevent from application accessing data located in other address spaces.
 Some data of the microkernel is stored in the secure CPU's cache to prevent tampering.
 The CPU identifies the microkernel by its kernel signature, which is the hash of microkernel's data.
-An identified microkernel can authenticate data and code in the untrusted DRAM.
+An identified microkernel can authenticate data and code in the untrusted Dynamic random-access memory (DRAM).